 Why is Website (Google) Analytics so important for your business growth?

 While Website Analytics is not a 100% fool-proof way and a secret recipe to grow a business, a tool or software for website analytics is a must-have for any business niche.

-If you are interested in reading more about why I consider website analytics important for any business growth you can read more an article I recently wrote on the importance of Website analytics and why website analytics is essential for any business growth.
+If you are interested in reading more about why I consider website analytics important for any business growth you can read more in an article I recently wrote on the importance and benefits of Website analytics and why website analytics is essential for any business growth.